 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.1 Landlords must respond to the complaint within 10 working days of the complaint being logged.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
-Yes Complaint Policy revised 2021/22 states 2.
-FORMAL COMPLAINT - If a customer is unhappy with a service we have provided or we have been unable to resolve an issue to their satisfaction under our get on track process they can raise a formal complaint. • A manager will investigate the complaint and offer a face-to-face meeting with the complainant to discuss the complaint.
-If a face-to-face meeting is not required or not possible, the complainant will receive a phone call from the investigating manager. • The manager will provide a written response within 10 working days of receiving the complaint and will keep the complainant informed of the progress until resolution.
-5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
-Yes Complaint Policy Revised 2022 states: The formal response will include: the complaint stage, the outcome of the

-Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident. complaint, the reasons for any decisions made, details of any remedy offered to put things right and any outstanding actions. • We aim to fully resolve the complaint and carry out agreed actions within 30 calendar days where it is the responsibility of Raven or one of our contractors.
-If longer is required, we will contact the complainant to agree a new timescale. • We will send a closure letter if we have not heard from 5.6 Landlords must address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
+Yes Complaint Policy revised 2023 and meets Complaint Code 5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
+Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident.
+Yes Complaint Policy Revised 2023 5.6 Landlords must address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
 Yes We have adopted the HOS template for responses and further training is planned for complaint handler and other managers.
-5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: • the complaint stage • the decision on the complaint • the reasons for any decisions made • the details of any remedy offered to put things right • details of any outstanding actions • details of how to escalate the matter to stage two if the resident is not satisfied with the answer Yes Complaint Policy revised 2022 states: The formal response will include: the complaint stage, the outcome of the complaint, the reasons for any decisions made, details of any remedy offered to put things right and any outstanding actions.
-All of these points are in the HOS template that we now use.
+5.8 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: • the complaint stage • the decision on the complaint • the reasons for any decisions made • the details of any remedy offered to put things right • details of any outstanding actions • details of how to escalate the matter to stage two if the resident is not satisfied with the answer Yes Complaint Policy revised 2023 All letters based on HOS template